Towards Temporal Compositional Reasoning in Long-Form Sports Videos: Introduction

 Despite significant advances, current MLLMs still struggle with long-horizon reasoning in videos~\cite{lu_elv-halluc_2025,zhangEventHallusionDiagnosingEvent2025,wangVideoHallucerEvaluatingIntrinsic2024,lee_noah_2025,rawal_argus_2025,li_vidhalluc_nodate}.
 This weakness is particularly evident in sports scenarios, which are long-form and highly dynamic, where interpreting sparse but critical events demands a holistic and long-horizon understanding.
 For example, in a soccer match, understanding how a goal is scored may require tracing a sequence of events, such as passes and player movements that unfold long before the final shot.
 Such scenarios expose a key limitation of current MLLMs: they struggle to identify temporally dispersed evidence and compose it into reasoning, a capability we refer to as temporal compositional reasoning.

 We argue that this limitation mainly stems from two tightly coupled aspects: (1) the scarcity of high-quality annotations that explicitly capture temporally dispersed evidence across multiple time spans, resulting in insufficient supervision for long-horizon reasoning~\cite{wang_lvbench_2025,chenCGbenchCluegroundedQuestion2024a}; and (2) the lack of methods that explicitly encourage models to identify, localize, and justify the specific temporal evidence underlying their final answers~\cite{liDiscoveringSpatiotemporalRationales2023}.
-As a result, models tend to rely on language priors to generate seemingly plausible yet unsupported answers, rather than performing evidence-grounded compositional reasoning, leading to hallucinations.
+As a result, models tend to overrely on language priors while underutilizing visual and temporal evidence, producing seemingly plausible yet weakly grounded answers and thus leading to hallucinations.

-Motivated by this, we introduce \textbf{SportsTime}, a large-scale benchmark for comprehensive long-form Sports video understanding through Temporal compositional Reasoning.
+Motivated by this, we introduce \textbf{SportsTime}, a large-scale benchmark for comprehensive long-form sports video understanding through temporal compositional reasoning.
 SportsTime comprises over 14,000 high-quality open-ended QA pairs across five representative team sports, spanning both highlight videos ($\sim$ 10 min) and full-game broadcasts ($\sim$ 50 min).
 Distinct from existing datasets, most questions in SportsTime reflect real-world analytical demands, requiring models to integrate evidence from multiple temporally separated events rather than relying on a single moment.
 To support this, we further provide over 50,000 step-wise temporal evidence labels aligned with intermediate reasoning steps, enabling explicit supervision and fine-grained evaluation (see Fig.~\ref{fig:sportstime_overview} for data examples).
 We employ a dual-track evaluation protocol: an LLM-as-Judge framework for open-ended QA, and a specialized step-wise grounding alignment (SGA) evaluation to assess reasoning quality, with details provided in Section~\ref{sec:evaluation}.